MaelLefeuvre/grups-rs/README.md

 ## Defining custom pedigrees

 Defining pedigrees within GRUPS-rs is performed through simple definition files.
-See the example pedigree [here](resources/pedigrees/example_pedigree.txt)
+See the example main template pedigree definition file [here](resources/pedigrees/example_pedigree.txt).
+Other examples may be found in the [resources/pedigrees](/resources/pedigrees) subdirectory of this repository.

 In essence, a pedigree in GRUPS-rs is defined and parsed in three distinct steps, each one tied to a keyword within the definition file: